Reef Ball Project off Ogden Point

 We as a community can build for the future, we just need to dream and just do it.

 For those that are interested, we are following up on a project that the Veins of Life Watershed Society and The Gorge Waterway Society initiated in 1996.
 At that time we filmed and surveyed the entire shoreline in the Municipality of Victoria, Esquimalt, View Royal and Sannich.
-This was to establish a base line of changes along our Waterway, at that time because of the success of the community projects the Gorge Watershed became popular again, since then a number of illegal modifications to shoreline and docks where added without the proper permits from the various levels of Governments.
+This was to establish a base line of changes along our Waterway, at that time because of the success of the community projects the Gorge Watershed became popular again, since then a number of modifications to shoreline and docks where added without the proper permits from the various levels of Governments.

 Report commissioned in 1994 by the Gorge Waterway Action Society on the wants, needs and desires for those that love and respect the GORGE WATERWAY IN VICTORIA